sass/sass/spec/js-api/compile.d.ts.md

 via `initCompiler`), throw an error.

-Only synchronous compilation methods [`compile()`] and [`compileString()`] must be included, and must have with identical semantics to the [Sass interface].
+Only synchronous compilation methods [`compile()`] and [`compileString()`] must be included, and must have identical semantics to the [Sass interface].

 [`initCompiler()`]: #initcompiler
 [`compile()`]: #compile